-If you have a tax liability for 2023 or owe any of the following taxes for 2023, you must file Form 540.
+If you have a tax liability for 2024 or owe any of the following taxes for 2024, you must file Form 540.

-- Tax on a lump-sum distribution. - Tax on a qualified retirement plan including an Individual Retirement Arrangement (IRA) or an Archer Medical Savings Account (MSA). - Tax for children under age 19 or student under age 24 who have investment income greater than \$2,500 (see paragraph above). - Alternative minimum tax. - Recapture taxes. - Deferred tax on certain installment obligations. - Tax on an accumulation distribution from a trust.
+- Tax on a lump-sum distribution. - Tax on a qualified retirement plan including an Individual Retirement Arrangement (IRA) or an Archer Medical Savings Account (MSA). - Tax for children under age 19 or full-time students under age 24 who have investment income greater than \$2,600 (see paragraph above). - Alternative minimum tax. - Recapture taxes. - Deferred tax on certain installment obligations. - Tax on an accumulation distribution from a trust.